-Works in Progress (WIP) is a community newspaper based in Olympia, Washington and published monthly.
-The paper was established by the Thurston County Rainbow Coalition which published the first issue in May 1990.
-It is written and produced by volunteers; 3000 copies are distributed in over 50 locations in Thurston and nearby counties.
+Works in Progress (WIP) is a community newspaper based in Olympia, Washington that was established by people associated with the Thurston County Rainbow Coalition in 1990.
+It was incorporated as a nonprofit under Washington law and written, produced and distributed by volunteers on a monthly or quarterly basis through October 2023.

 Through its 33 years as a print paper, the mission of WIP was “to confront injustice and encourage a participatory democracy based on justice in the economic, political, environmental and social realms and across classes, races and genders.”
 The paper focused on stories ignored or misrepresented by the corporate media, especially those that related to WIP’s mission.

-How WIP is supported.
-First and foremost, WIP depends for survival on the contributions and participation of writers, activists, students, organizers, and other members of the community, broadly defined.
-However, essential expenses — primarily printing — must be covered by donations, subscriptions and a few generous advertisers.
-We also receive support from the Workers’ Defense Fund whose purpose is to strengthen organizations that engage in struggle against the powerful for the empowerment of the powerless.
+WIP depended for survival on the contributions and participation of writers, activists, students, organizers, and other members of the community, broadly defined.
+Essential expenses were covered donations, subscriptions and a few generous advertisers.
+The paper also received a series of grants from the Workers’ Defense Fund whose purpose is to strengthen organizations that engage in against the powerful for the empowerment of the powerless.

 Some back issues after 2012 can be searched on this site.
 The whole of WIP’s issues through 2023 are archived at the University of Washington Library.